ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: osp_carrier_phase_q

     Q Carrier Phase in degrees at the first point of the generation.
-This attribute is only used when the NIFGEN_ATTR_OSP_DATA_PROCESSING_MODE  attribute is set to NIFGEN_VAL_OSP_COMPLEX.
+This attribute is only used when the :py:data:`nifgen.Session.osp_data_processing_mode`  attribute is set to :py:data:`~nifgen.DataProcessingMode.COMPLEX`.

     The following table lists the characteristics of this property.